Our People

 (Interim Chief Commissioner) Deputy Chief Commissioner

-Charlotte-Anne Malischewski was appointed Deputy Chief Commissioner of the Canadian Human Rights Commission in October 2022.
-She brings to the position extensive experience in human rights and administrative law, and her commitment to building a more just and equitable society.
+Charlotte-Anne Malischewski was appointed Deputy Chief Commissioner of the Canadian Human Rights Commission in October 2022 and has been serving as Interim Chief Commissioner since December 2022.
+She brings to the role extensive experience in human rights and administrative law and a deep commitment to building a more just and equitable society.

-She holds a BA Honours in International Studies and Music from Earlham College, a Masters with Distinction in Refugee and Forced Migration Studies from the University of Oxford, as well as a Bachelor of Civil Law and Bachelor of Laws (B.C.L. and LL.B.) from McGill University’s Faculty of Law.
-She was called to the Ontario Bar in 2016 and is a member of the Law Society of Ontario.
+Born and raised in St. John’s, Newfoundland, Ms. Malischewski holds a BA Honours in International Studies and Music from Earlham College, a Masters with Distinction in Refugee and Forced Migration Studies from the University of Oxford, as well as a Bachelor of Civil Law and Bachelor of Laws (B.C.L. and LL.B.) from McGill University’s Faculty of Law.
+She is a member of the Law Society of Ontario.

 Sasha Kiran Cragg-Gore